 Welcome to Part 1 of our Golf Simulator Guide.
 In this post we will look at what golf simulators, how they work, what they can be used for, and the different types of golf simulator.

 Indoor home golf simulators are soaring in popularity.
-Fuelled by improvements in technology, increased affordability and an ever-increasing appreciation for the game, the number of indoor golf simulators in the UK – both for homes and for businesses – is increasing all the time.
+Fuelled by improvements in technology, increased affordability and an ever-increasing appreciation for the game, the sales of indoor golf simulators in the UK, Europe and beyond – both for homes and for businesses – is increasing all the time.

 Golfers love the ability to play whenever they want, regardless of the weather or time of day.
 Golf simulator technology now provides an unprecedented platform with which to improve your golf, not to mention the capacity for socialising and family entertainment.